benjaminsnorris/bennorris.org/_drafts/learning-to-swear.md

 ---
 title: "Learning to swear"
-date: 2022-04-17 14:58:29-0600
+date: 2022-04-17 20:39:18-0600

 category: Mental Work Health
 tags:
 -
 ---

 One aspect of my OCD recovery has been learning that swearing is ok.
-While my goal is not to be constantly foul-mouthed, I am not a horrible person if I curse.
+While my goal is not to be constantly profane, I am not a horrible person if I curse.
 And neither is anyone else who does.

 ***